capactio/capact/docs/tutorial/content-creation/README.md

 ```
 To verify, if a runner needs the context, check the **Interface** of the runner (eg. [Interface for Helm runner](../../../och-content/interface/runner/helm/run.yaml)).

-## Validate the manifests using ocftool
+## Validate the manifests using Capact CLI

-You can use the `ocftool` to validate the manifests you created.
-The `ocftool validate` command checks the manifests against JSON schemas and can tell you, if your manifests are correct.
+You can use the Capact CLI to validate the manifests you created.
+The `capact validate` command checks the manifests against JSON schemas and can tell you, if your manifests are correct.

-> For now the `ocftool` does not verify the content of the `action` property in **Implementations**.
+> For now the Capact CLI does not verify the content of the `action` property in **Implementations**.
 It will not verify, that your workflow is correct and will execute properly.

 To verify all your manifests in `och-content` directory, execute:
 ```
-ocftool validate och-content/**/*.yaml
+capact validate och-content/**/*.yaml
 ```

-You can read more about the `ocftool` [here](../../../cmd/ocftool/README.md).
+You can read more about the Capact CLI [here](../../../cmd/cli/README.md).

 ## Populate the manifests into OCH